A Leader In Academic Excellence

 View and navigate their world with a mathematical perspective.

 Develop the ability for abstract thinking, including the critical thinking skills necessary for understanding global issues in society.

-Newbridge Academy offers art lessons that teach children a variety of artistic endeavors such visual arts, drama, and music.
+Newbridge Academy offers art lessons that teach children a variety of artistic endeavors such visual arts, and drama.
 Students learn different techniques when creating a work of art, storytelling through dramatic re-enactment, and music theory through songs.
 Students will also learn about First People’s artwork and the influences that First People's art has around British Columbia.

 Students will be learning art, music, and drama regularly throughout the year.
 Our expectation is that students will develop their artistic talents alongside their desire to express themselves through a variety of creative outlets.